mhvwerts/docx_text2link/README.rst

 ------------
-Some details
+Installation
 ------------

+There is no specific installation procedure.
+The script is copied into the directory with the document to be processed, and then run by calling the ``python3`` interpreter

-The script relies on `python-docx`_ (we used 0.8.10), which needs to be installed first.
+The script, however, relies on `python-docx`_ (we used 0.8.10), which needs to be installed first.

 .. _python-docx: https://python-docx.readthedocs.io